Total TimePrep/Total Time: 25 min.

 - 2 tablespoons canola oil

-- In a large resealable plastic bag, combine corn bread mix and salad dressing mix.
-Pour milk into a shallow bowl.
-Dip chicken in milk, then place in bag and shake to coat.
+- In a shallow bowl, combine cornbread mix and salad dressing mix.
+Pour milk into another shallow bowl.
+Dip chicken in milk, then dry mix and turn to coat.

 - In a large skillet over medium-high heat, brown chicken in oil on both sides.
 Cook, uncovered, over medium heat for 6-7 minutes on each side or until a thermometer reads 170°.